seblee/mico-helloword/README.md

 ### Now compile

-Invoke `mico compile`, and specify the name of your platform.
+Invoke `make`, and specify the name of your platform.
 For example, MiCOKit-3165 dev board:

 ```
 ./make MK3165